fabianlipp/telegram-shoutout-bot/README.md

 In the following, we present an example configuration file.
 You need to adapt the paths (```/path/to/*```) in the volume section:
 With the first line you can choose a directory to store the log files, with the second file you specify a configuration file to use (which is read in entrypoint script when starting the container).
+The configuration file can be mounted readonly.
 ```yaml
 version: '3.5'